The Role of an SGS Governor

 3. Oversee the financial performance of the school and making sure its money is well spent

 As an Academy school Sale Grammar also has a number of additional functions and responsibilities:-

 • Admissions of students

 • Employer of staff

 • The Board of Governors meets once every term

-• Each of the Sub Groups meet once per term with the exception of the Finance & Audit Group which meets bi-monthly and usually before the Board of Governors Meeting
+• Each of the Sub Committees meet once per term before the Board of Governors Meeting

 • Extraordinary meetings may be called depending on the nature of the business